 An example of repudiate is to go against an argument in a debate.

-Origin: < L repudiatus, pp. of repudiare, to put away, divorce < repudium, separation, a divorce < re-, away, back + base of pudere, to feel shame
+Origin: from Classical Latin repudiatus, past participle of repudiare, to put away, divorce from repudium, separation, a divorce from re-, away, back plush base of pudere, to feel shame

 transitive verb re·pu·di·at·ed, re·pu·di·at·ing, re·pu·di·ates

 - To reject the validity or authority of: “Chaucer . . . not only came to doubt the worth of his extraordinary body of work, but repudiated it” (Joyce Carol Oates).

 - To reject emphatically as unfounded, untrue, or unjust: repudiated the accusation.

 - To refuse to recognize or pay: repudiate a debt.

 - a.
 To disown (a child, for example).b.
 To refuse to have any dealings with.